Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 A few shops put price labels on the spines of books - this means you don't need to lift out each book to find the price.

 Bookshops - A number of Oxfam charity shops are bookshops (ie they sell only books).
-These tend to be in cities, especially where there is a university - such as the one in Oxford.
+These tend to be in cities, especially where there is a university - such as Oxford.

 We know of some charity shops (and public libraries) which allow customers to take magazines without charge.